 Dinosaur Soft Tissue is Original Biological Material

 * Another RSR Prediction Confirmed: Real Science Radio hosts Bob Enyart and Fred Williams had predicted on air and in writing that original dinosaur and other soft biological material would be found largely independent of the claimed age of the fossil.
-So in a 2014 paper, allegedly 530 million-year-old still soft, original biological material has been reported in the Journal of Paleontology from a pre-Cambrian marine worm fossil.
-We are calling that prediction confirmed!
+Months later, the allegedly 530 million-year-old still soft, original biological material has been reported in the Journal of Paleontology from a pre-Cambrian marine worm fossil has confirmed that prediction.

 Scientific Journals: Nature, Science, PNAS, PLoS One, Proceedings of the Royal Society, Bone, the Journal of Vertebrate Paleontology, and others below in our chronological catalog, "the web's most complete list of dinosaur soft tissue discoveries," as published in many leading journals, according to a co-author of one of those papers.